suncoast-devs/handbook/lessons/react-intro/lecture.md

 # Where is the User Interface!??

-If we rendered this without JavaScript it would be an empty page.
+If we rendered this without JavaScript, it would be an empty page.
 It is thus up to JavaScript to connect our React code to our HTML.

 ---

 # User Interface all in JavaScript

-In our SDG template we include an `main.tsx` -- this script loads React and a component we provide named `App`
+In our SDG template, we include a `main.tsx` -- this script loads React and a component we provide named `App`.

 ```js
 import React from 'react'